Brandon Agounon

-Brandon Agounon (born 19 October 1994) is a professional footballer who plays as a midfielder.
+Brandon Agounon (born 19 October 1994) is a professional footballer who plays as a midfielder for Championnat National 1 club Créteil.
 Born in France, he plays for the Benin national team.

 Club career

 Agounon joined Clermont in 2012 from Caen.
 He made his Ligue 2 debut on 18 October 2013 against Nancy in a 3–2 away defeat.
 In August 2017, he was loaned to Boulogne for the 2017–18 season.
 He left in June 2018 to join Ermis Aradippou in Cyprus.

 In June 2019, Agounon returned to France with Villefranche.
 In July 2020, he signed a two-year deal with Bourg-en-Bresse.
 In 2022, Agounon joined Orléans.

 International career

 Born in France, Agounon was born to a Beninese father and Congolese mother.
 He has previously been called up by youth teams of DR Congo.
 In June 2023, he was called up to the Benin national team.